whosesmile/koa-scaffold/README.md

 ### Static files
-koa-scaffold support serve static files by use [koa-static-cache](https://github.com/koajs/static-cache) for rapidly develop, you can change serve folder and static prefix in app/common/config.js, But I strongly suggest you should has a single static project and serve it use a web service such as nginx.
+koa-seed support serve static files by use koa-send for rapidly develop, you can change serve folder and static prefix in app/config/index.js, But I strongly suggest you should has a single static project and serve it use a web service such as nginx.

 ### Templates
-I use [swig](https://github.com/paularmstrong/swig) as template enegin
+I use [nunjuncks](https://mozilla.github.io/nunjucks/) as template enegin

 ### ORM and Database
 ````